This article outlines how to insert a picture in your DocumentsCorePack TemplateDesigner, for a saved path to a fileshare or to SharePoint.

 How to prepare MS Dynamics 365 for the “Insert as picture field” functionality

-❹ If you want to insert “Description” as Picture Field, open the [Insert Field]-button drop-down selection and click on “Insert Description as Picture field”
+❹ If you want to insert the Description as a Picture Field, open the Insert Field drop-down selection and select Insert Description as Picture field.

-Please note: With the DocumentsCorePack for Dynamics 365 it is also possible to define a link to make the picture clickable in the result.
+Please note: With the DocumentsCorePack for Dynamics 365, it is also possible to define a link and make the picture clickable in the result.
 Details on how to set this up can be found here.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to email@example.com.